Storm Pedro map: Where snow and ice will hit UK this week

 Last month, Storm Chandra forced schools to close and disrupted everyday life.

-Further cold weather warnings have been issued by the UK Health Security Agency across parts of England from 6pm on Tuesday evening until 6pm on Friday.
+Further cold weather alerts have been issued by the UK Health Security Agency across parts of England.

 The agency said the weather was likely to lead to higher demand on healthcare services by vulnerable people, as well as a greater risk to life of vulnerable people.